Samsung/tizen-docs/docs/application/dotnet/guides/account/app-history.md

 ## Prerequisites

-To enable your application to use the application usage history data functionality:
+To enable your application to use the application usage history data functionality, follow these steps:

 1. To use the [Tizen.Context.AppHistory](/application/dotnet/api/TizenFX/latest/api/Tizen.Context.AppHistory.html) namespace, the application has to request permission by adding the following privilege to the `tizen-manifest.xml` file: